[Fukushima] You never walk through the same place from the moment you enter until the moment you leave? Experience the mysterious building, Sazaedo!

 The complex and intricate structure was designed by a genius artist!

-In fact, there is another building in France that uses a double helix structure similar to that of Aizu Sazaedo:
+In fact, there is a building in France that uses a double helix structure similar to the Aizu Sazaedo.

-The unique design of Chambord Castle must have been famous in Europe at the time, and there is a theory that it reached Aizu in some form - perhaps through a book about it being brought to Japan!
-Although there is no
+Chambord Castle's unique design must have been famous in Europe at the time, and there's a theory that it somehow made its way to Aizu—perhaps through a book about Chambord Castle being brought to Japan!

-definitive proof, wouldn't it be wonderful to think about the grand romance of how the ingenuity of the Renaissance master Da Vinci is still vividly alive in Aizu?
+While there's no concrete proof, wouldn't it be wonderful to contemplate the grand romance of the idea that the ingenuity of the Renaissance master Leonardo da Vinci is still vividly alive in Aizu?

 INFORMATION